elcengine/elcengine.github.io/docs/intro.md

 Elemental is an **Object Document Mapper (ODM)** for **Golang and MongoDB**.
 It is designed to address your pain points when working with the plain MongoDB Go driver.

-Elemental is heavily inspired by the popular **Mongoose** library for **Node.js**.
-It provides a simple and intuitive way to work with MongoDB in Go while still giving you the flexibility to work with the raw MongoDB driver when needed.
+Elemental is inspired by multiple ODMs and ORMs such as [Mongoose](https://mongoosejs.com), [TypeORM](https://typeorm.io), and [Eloquent](https://laravel.com/docs/12.x/eloquent) and its primary purpose is to improve developer experience without loss of performance or extensibility

 With Elemental, you can: